Agricultural Literacy Curriculum Matrix

 9 - 12

-Students will be introduced to the redesigned Nutrition Facts label being implemented from 2016-2020, navigate and decipher the Nutrition Facts label, use food labels to determine nutritive value of foods, and define terminology found on the label such as calories, nutrients, and servings.
+Students will be introduced to the Nutrition Facts label, navigate and decipher the Nutrition Facts label, use food labels to determine nutritive value of foods, and define terminology found on the label such as calories, nutrients, and servings.
 Grades 9-12

 - 8-10 food packages (a variety of food types)